CristianDavid1291/BlankFactor/README.md

 - Add appropriate waits for dynamic content
 - Keep test data separate from test logic
 - Write reusable utility functions

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For questions or support, please contact the development team.

----

-**Note**: This framework is designed for testing the BlankFactor website and follows industry best practices for test automation.